He Lives in You: The Lion King musical

 The song initially appears in Act I as "They Live in You", which is sung by Mufasa to his young son Simba.
 Mufasa explains that the Great Kings of the Past are watching over them from the stars above.
 If Simba ever feels alone, he can trust that the Great Kings are there, as Mufasa will also be one day.

 Later, in Act II, Rafiki finds a lonely and forlorn Simba in the jungle and explains to the lion that his father Mufasa lives on through the song "He Lives in You".
 In the musical, this serves as a reprise of "They Live in You".
 Simba follows Rafiki to a pool of water, in which Simba sees only his own reflection at first and is skeptical.
 As the song becomes quieter, however, the face of Mufasa appears above the stage in the starry night sky.
 He tells Simba to "remember who you are" before fading away.
 Simba, invigorated and realizing what he now must do, leaps up from the pool as ensemble singers appear on the stage for the second part of the song.
 The ensemble, Rafiki, and Simba join in a joyous celebration before Simba returns to the Pride Lands to challenge Scar.

 The Lion King II: Simba's Pride

-The song is used in the opening sequence of The Lion King II: Simba's Pride, sung by Lebo M. Animals are shown traveling to Pride Rock to witness the presentation of Simba and Nala's daughter, Kiara.
+The song is used in the opening sequence of The Lion King II: Simba's Pride, sung by Lebo M. Animals are shown traveling to Pride Rock to witness the presentation of Simba and Nala's newborn daughter, Kiara.
 The main theme of the song is that Mufasa's legacy lives on, despite his death.
-Mufasa's spirit is also seen watching over the presentation.
+Mufasa's spirit is also seen watching over the presentation of his granddaughter.